Biloxi, Mississippi: Subsequent history

 Biloxi's casino history dates to a period in the 1940s.
 At the time, open, if technically illegal, gambling took place in a casino within the Broadwater Beach Resort.
 Open gambling ended during the 1950s.
 The Mississippi Gulf Coast became known as the "Poor Man's Riviera", and was frequented by Southern families interested in fishing expeditions during the summer.
 Commercially, Biloxi was dominated by shrimp boats and oyster luggers.
+The tradition of blessing fishing boats in the US seems to have first taken place in Biloxi in 1929 and has been practised ever since.

-In 1959 Biloxi was the site of "Mississippi's first public assault on racial barriers in its 15-year civil rights struggle".
+In 1959, Biloxi was the site of "Mississippi's first public assault on racial barriers in its 15-year civil rights struggle."
 Gilbert R. Mason, a black physician in Biloxi, went swimming at a local beach with seven black friends.
-They were ordered to leave by a city policeman, who told them that "Negroes don't come to the sand beach."
+They were ordered to leave by a city policeman, who told them that "Negroes don't come to the sand beach".
 Mason reacted by leading a series of protests, known as the Biloxi Wade-Ins.
 The protests were followed in 1960 by the worst racial riot in Mississippi history, during which ten people died.
 Ultimately, the protests led to the desegregation of the beaches of Biloxi.

 In the early 1960s, the Gulf Coast again emerged as a prime alternative to Florida as a southern vacation destination among Northerners, with Biloxi a favored destination.
 Biloxi hotels upgraded their amenities and hired chefs from France and Switzerland in an effort to provide some of the best seafood cuisine in the country.
 Edgewater Mall was built in 1963.
+The Biloxi Dragway hosted drag races between 1957 and 1967.

 With the introduction of legal gambling in Mississippi in the 1990s, Biloxi was again transformed.
 It became an important center in the resort casino industry.
 The new hotels and gambling complexes brought millions of dollars in tourism revenue to the city.
 The more famous casino complexes were the Beau Rivage casino resort, the Hard Rock Hotel and Casino, Casino Magic, Grand Casino, Isle of Capri Casino Resort Biloxi, Boomtown Casino, President Casino Broadwater Resort, and Imperial Palace.
 Like Tunica County in the northern part of the state, Biloxi and the surrounding Gulf Coast region were considered a leading gambling center in the Southern United States.